- 01. The Desire to Play Guitar is the Only Motivation Needed to Learn

 Before learning how to play the guitar, it is essential to be in a good state of mind: not only the desire to play, but above all being prepared to learn, because practicing guitar, like any musical instrument, requires hours of learning and with that all of the highs and lows, its moments of joy and its difficulties.

 Nonetheless, fun remains an important vehicle: if there is no joy in playing the guitar, there is no reason to continue.
-It’s only by being enthusiastic, passionate, and invested in the learning process that you will progress and play those classic blues or rock songs.
+It’s only by being enthusiastic, passionate, and invested in the learning process that you will progress and play those classic blues guitar or rock guitar songs.

 To learn to play the guitar, you have 3 main options in terms of the instrument: classical guitar, folk guitar, or electric guitar (there are other guitars, but we will focus on these three in this article).

-The classical guitar is an acoustic guitar with nylon chords, which are good for beginners who experience finger pain.
+The classical guitar is an acoustic guitar with nylon strings, which are good for beginners who experience finger pain.
 The other advantage of the acoustic guitar is that it is easily transportable, without needing an electrical hook-up.
 A guitar like the Yamaha C40 A is ideal for a beginner.

 The folk guitar looks like an acoustic guitar except that it has metal strings.
 It allows you to play different musical styles, including rock, folk, blues, country, jazz, or pop.
 Why not try the Cort Earth Acoustic model?